Randomized resolvent analysis: Randomized resolvent analysis of turbulent post-stall flow

 \subsection{Results}

 We perform the full and randomized resolvent analyses for spanwise wavenumbers of $k_zL_c = 0$ and $20\pi$.
-Since the base flow is found to be unstable \citep{Yeh:JFMXX}, the finite-time approach is adopted with $ v_\infty / \beta L_c = 3$ to ensure that the resolvent analysis is performed on a shorter time scale than the dominant growth rate of the instability.
-For the randomized analysis, we consider $k = 10$ for the width of the test matrix $\bs{\Omega}$.
+Since the base flow is found to be unstable \citep{Yeh:JFM19}, the finite-time approach is adopted with $ v_\infty / \beta L_c = 3$ to ensure that the resolvent analysis is performed on a shorter time scale than that associated with the leading growth rate of the instability.
+Initially, for the randomized analysis, we consider $k = 10$ for the width of the test matrix $\bs{\Omega}$ with random Gaussian distribution.
+Later in Section \ref{sec:physicsomega}, we show that this value of $k$ can be further reduced without compromising accuracy.

-The leading forcing and response modes obtained from both full and randomized analyses are compared in figure \ref{fig:plot_mode} for representative frequencies $St$ and spanwise wavelength $k_z L_c$.
-Although $k/m = 1.3 \times 10^{-5}$, we observe excellent agreement between the modes from the full resolvent analysis and the randomized algorithm for all cases.
-This remarkable level of agreement ensures that the randomized approach can provide great insights into the spatial structures to help understand the regions of sensitivity and guide flow control efforts.
-The modes are very similar for almost all frequencies and wavenumbers.
-In particular, background noise is perceived only in the forcing mode $\hat{\pmb{v}}_1^\text{rand}$ for $k_zL_c = 20\pi$ and $St = 1$.
-However, the modal structures are still clearly visible even with the presence of noise.
-For this case, the randomized approach returns some structures emanating from the trailing edge in the response mode $\hat{\pmb{u}}_1^\text{rand}$, which was not present from the full resolvent analysis.
-To shed light on this observation, we need to quantitatively assess this approximation.
+The leading response and forcing modes obtained from both full and randomized analyses are compared in figure \ref{fig:plot_mode_avs} for representative frequencies $St$ and spanwise wavelength $k_z L_c$.
+Although $k/m = 1.3 \times 10^{-5}$, we observe excellent agreement between the modes from the full resolvent analysis and the randomized algorithm.
+We observe that randomized forcing and response modes are very similar to full resolvent ones.
+Only at $St = 1$ and $k_zL_c = 20\pi$ we observe the appearance of spatially distributed errors in the background, which we refer to as background noise.

-The quantitative agreement between the full and randomized analyses with respect to the gain (leading singular value) and modes over a range of frequencies is shown in figure \ref{fig:Gain_CosineSim}.
-The randomized analysis accurately captures the trend of gain distribution over $1 \lesssim St \lesssim 15$ in figure \ref{fig:Gain_CosineSim}(a) for both wavenumbers.
-At the low and high-frequency ends, the gain shows deviations.
-The gain distribution is influenced by the eigenmodes associated with the shear-layer structure over the separation bubble \citep{Yeh:JFMXX}.
-These eigenmodes are highly nonnormal and induce high-energy amplification through pseudoresonance \citep{Trefethen:Science93}.
-With the high-gain frequency range well captured, randomized resolvent analysis has demonstrated its capability of predicting the dominant pathway for energy amplification over the spectral space with a much lower computational cost.